shiuandai/Hometown-Homepage/README.md

 ## 1. - Design requirements

-Designing a website or a webapp requires following some rules and taking into consideration that the project is not only a graphic project but a web project too.
+Designing a homwtown homepage website requires following some rules and taking into consideration that the project is not only a graphic project but a web project too.
 The next sections are crucial for any web project.

 ### 1.1 - Grid system